filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 4. Team
    - Roles and Experience
        - Teams with a history of high-quality open source code repos and live applications and products are preferred.

+We also accept **Open Grant Proposals** where you can suggest your own Filecoin project idea.
+[More info](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md)

 &nbsp;